CerfMetal/MineBot/README.md

 # MineBot

-MineBot is a Python Discord bot made to control and give information about your linux based Minecraft server.
+MineBot is a Python Discord bot made to control and give information about your Minecraft server on linux.

 ## Installation